SergeySeroshtan/contacts/modules/contacts-android/readme.md

 1. `Load Photos` - enable or disable synchronization of photos.
 1. `Use Mobile Networks` - enable or disable synchronization in mobile networks.
+1. `Use Notifications` - enable or disable notifications about synchronization of contacts.
 1. `Group for Coworkers` - change title for group for coworkers.

 [tool:git]: http://git-scm.com/